syncfusion-content/wpf-docs/wpf/SfDiagram/Group.md

 #Group

 Group is used to cluster multiple Nodes and Connectors into a single element.
-It acts like a container for its children (Nodes, Groups, and Gonnectors).
+It acts like a container for its children (Nodes, Groups, and Connectors).
 Every change made to the Group also affects the children.
 Child elements can be edited individually.

 ##Create Group